Coming from Clojure

 [VNum Int]]

-This feels more verbose than just throwing things into a vector, but it pays off when the compiler catches a case you forgot to handle.
+It reads as more ceremony than dropping things into a vector, until the day the compiler names the case you forgot to handle.

 Effects

-Where Clojure lets you call (slurp "file.txt") anywhere without ceremony, Loon tracks IO through the effect system.
-The code looks similar, but a handler must be installed to provide the IO implementation.
-This makes testing trivial: swap the handler and your IO-heavy code runs against in-memory fakes, no mocking library needed.
+Where Clojure lets you call (slurp "file.txt") anywhere, no questions asked, Loon routes IO through the effect system.
+The call looks much the same, but a handler must be installed to supply the implementation.
+Testing becomes effortless: install a handler and your IO-heavy code runs against in-memory fakes, no mocking library required.

 Pattern matching

-Clojure has case and cond but no exhaustive pattern matching on data shapes.
-Loon's match destructures ADTs and the compiler ensures every variant is handled.
-If you add a new variant to a type, the compiler tells you everywhere you need to update.
-This is one of those features that is hard to go back from once you have used it.
+Clojure offers case and cond, but no exhaustive matching on data shapes.
+Loon's match destructures ADTs, and the compiler checks that every variant is handled.
+Add a new variant to a type and the compiler points you to each place that must change.
+It is one of those features you stop being able to live without.

 [match shape